sammlapp/picopy/README.md

 # Detailed Instructions

 ## Set-Up
 1. If you are using a new “destination” hard drive (the hard drive to which you will copy data): Plug the “destination drive” into a computer.
-In the top-level directory of that drive, make a file called `.picopydest` (in terminal, `touch .picopydest`).
+In the top-level directory of that drive, make a folder called `PICOPY_DESTINATION`.
+This is not where the data will be copied to, it just signals to the Swallow that this drive should be used as a destination rather than source for data copies.

 2. attach the Swallow and hard drive to their power supplies